gucio321/giu-animations/README.md

   **NOTE** it is not real application's FPS!
 It just describes how often animation's status is updated.
 - `Start` - this method you can use to invoke animation play.
-- `IsRunning` returns true, if animation is being plaid right now.
+- `IsRunning` returns true, if animation is being played right now.

 #### ID

 `AnimatorWidget` has a special ID method that allows you to specify your own giu-ID.
-This ID is used to store an internal aniamtor's state inside of giu context.
+This ID is used to store an internal animator's state inside of giu context.
-Using this method is extremely important if you want to avoid confusing panics when using TransitionAnimation along with sub-animators inide that animation.
+Using this method is extremely important if you want to avoid confusing panics when using TransitionAnimation along with sub-animators inside that animation.
 It may happen, that one animator receives the same ID as the previous one.
 This may lead to unexpected behaviour or even panic!
 Its good practice to set unique ID everywhere!

 ### Auto triggering

-Animator provides a simple way of automatical animations start.
+Animator provides a simple way of automated starting of animations.
 You can do this by using `Trigger` method.
 This method takes three arguments:

 - `TriggerType` (TriggerNever, TriggerOnChange, TriggerOnTrue) tells Animator when